Frank Benatelli

 Frank Benatelli (born 19 August 1962) is a German football coach and a retired player.

-Club career
+Career

 Born and raised in Bochum, Benatelli played in his youth for the local clubs SV Waldesrand Linden and SV Westfalia Weitmar 09.
 Still during his youth career, he joined local heavyweights VfL Bochum, where he made it into the first team and spent his entire senior career.

 He had to retire at the age of only 28 due to an injury of his patellar ligament which resulted in a limited capacity of his knee.